aziz-zina/Pharmalab/CONTRIBUTING.md

 ## 🙏 Credits

 This guide is personalized for PharmaLab based on work from various open-source communities.
-Special thanks to @jessesquires for the original template.
+Special thanks to <a href="https://github.com/jessesquires">@jessesquires</a> for the original template.

 > Feel free to adopt, fork, or remix this guide for your projects.